-That being said, it’s worth keeping in mind that the Amex EveryDay® Preferred Credit Card can earn 1.5x points on everyday spend (and up to 4.5x points on US supermarkets and 3x points on US gas stations), while the American Express® Gold Card earns 4x points at US restaurants, 4x points at US supermarkets (up to $25,000 each year), and 3x points on airfare purchased directly from the airline.
+That being said, it’s worth keeping in mind that the Amex EveryDay® Preferred Credit Card can earn 1.5x points on everyday spend (and up to 4.5x points on US supermarkets and 3x points on US gas stations), while the American Express® Gold Card earns 4x points at restaurants globally, 4x points at US supermarkets (up to $25,000 each year), and 3x points on airfare purchased directly from the airline.
 In other words, you can earn points at a really fast pace.

 If we ever see a transfer bonus (which we sometimes see from Membership Rewards to partners), then I could see this being a very good transfer option.